coderonfleek/guest-writer/articles/vue-electron-native-app.markdown

 If you get the versioning error between your `keytar` and Nodejs version, apply the fix stated at the start of this section after installing the required packages.

 Now to the final piece of the application.
-You will now write your frontend to make authenticated calls to the backend API (The To-Dos API) which is now protected.
+You will now write your frontend to make authenticated calls to the backend API (The to dos API) which is now protected.

 You will also be adding some little styling with bootstrap.